MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 # Get started with speech in Microsoft Foundry

-The two fundamental speech capabilities that power voice-enabled applications are speech recognition (converting spoken words to text) and speech synthesis (converting text to natural-sounding speech).
+Speech-capable AI agents enable users to interact conversationally - using spoken command and questions that generate vocal responses.

-In this exercise, use Microsoft Foundry, Microsoft's platform for creating AI applications, to interact with a generative AI model using speech.
-You'll explore speech-to-text (STT) and text-to-speech (TTS) with Azure Speech Voice Live, a service used to build real-time voice-based agents.
-Voice live in the Speech Playground supports both speech recognition and speech synthesis, enabling you to have a voice-based conversation with the model.
+In this exercise, use Azure Speech in Microsoft Foundry Tools to create a speech-capable agent.
+You'll use Azure Speech Voice Live, a service used to build real-time voice-based agents.

 This exercise takes approximately **25** minutes.